-This vertical propagation also extends below the MLD (Figure 4e).
-MHW Intensity larger than 0.5°C can be observed below the MLD from April onwards: at 70m depth in April and progressively reaching 100m by November.
-The propagation across the mixed layer is rapid, with an estimated velocity of ~4 m/day.
-Below the MLD, the propagation is slower ranging between 0.7-1.3 m/day.
-A direct consequence is that the MHW-driven heat accumulation is trapped below the MLD to remain within the ocean interior and be advected far away from the formation area.
+This vertical propagation also extends below the MLD (Fig. 4e).
+MHW intensity larger than $0.5\,^{\circ}\text{C}$ can be observed below the MLD from April onwards: at 70 m depth in April and progressively reaching 100 m by November.
+The propagation across the mixed layer is rapid, with an estimated velocity of $\sim 4\,\text{m}\,\text{d}^{-1}$.
+Below the MLD, the propagation is slower, ranging between $0.7\text{-}1.3\,\text{m}\,\text{d}^{-1}$.
+A direct consequence is that the MHW-driven heat accumulation is trapped below the MLD to remain within the ocean interior and to be advected far away from the formation area.

-At 156m depth, patterns in MHW intensity are very different to what is observed at the surface (Figure 4c).
+At 156 m depth, patterns in MHW intensity are very different to what is observed at the surface (Fig. 4c).
 On the eastern side, there is no clear signature with only low MHW intensity levels.
-To the west, MHW intensity also differs with the surface, but unlike the east some small spatial scale patterns emerge: west of 70°W and for the period of September to November, intensity displays diagonal patterns showing MHW intensity propagating westward with an estimated velocity of ~0.1.m/s.
-Such westward velocity is characteristic of eddies crossing the Caribbean Basin (Richardson, 2005; Cailleau et al., 2024) suggesting such features are responsible for the intense MHW conditions locally as they trap and carry westward abnormally warm waters.
-A snapshot of the MHW intensity on the 7th July 2023 at 156m depth overlaid with the Sea Surface Heights anomaly confirms the intensities are trapped in the anticyclonic eddies at depth in this region (Figure 4f).
+To the west, MHW intensity also differs from the surface, but unlike the east some small-spatial-scale patterns emerge: west of 70° W and for the period of September to November, intensity displays diagonal patterns, showing MHW intensity propagating westward with an estimated velocity of $\sim 0.1 \,\mathrm{m\,s^{-1}}$.
+Such westward velocity is characteristic of eddies crossing the Caribbean Basin (Richardson, 2005; Cailleau et al., 2024), suggesting such features are responsible for the intense MHW conditions locally as they trap and carry westward abnormally warm waters.
+A snapshot of the MHW intensity on 7 July 2023 at 156 m depth overlaid with the sea surface height (SSH) anomaly confirms the intensities are trapped in the anticyclonic eddies at depth in this region (Fig. 4f).
 Note that blank areas represent areas where no MHWs were detected or that are outside the studied area (e.g. in the Pacific Ocean).

-These very strong local intensities (larger than 2 °C above the 90th percentile threshold) are limited in space, and explain the low and stable horizontal extent of MHWs in the CARB region at 156m depth (Figure 3d, dotted grey line).
-Part of such anomalies come from the NATR region, but predominantly from the Equatorial and North Brazil currents located below the NATR region (e.g. the eddies located at 57°W-10°N on Figure 4f).
-A detailed study of this region is necessary to understand the processes leading to eddy-trapped heat crossing the region; this however falls beyond the range of our study area and would also require a longer study period spanning beyond 2023 as MHW signatures are still strongly present in 2024 at the equator.
+These very strong local intensities (larger than 2 °C above the 90th percentile threshold) are limited in space and explain the low and stable horizontal extent of MHWs in the CARB region at 156 m depth (Fig. 3d, dotted grey line).
+Some of these anomalies come from the NATR region but predominantly from the Equatorial and North Brazil currents located below the NATR region (e.g. the eddies located at 57° W-10° N on Fig. 4f).
+A detailed study of this region is necessary to understand the processes leading to eddy-trapped heat crossing the region; this however falls beyond the range of our study area and would also require a longer study period spanning beyond 2023 as MHW signatures are still strongly present in 2024 at the Equator.